jasonmccormack1970/WebService/README.md

 # WebService

-This is my irst go application a simple web application
+This is my first go application a simple web application